Phenomenological Implications of $\boldsymbol{\Delta(54)}$ Flavor Symmetry with Triple Inverse Seesaw: Introduction

 \section{Introduction}

-The detection of neutrino oscillations was an early and compelling experimental indication of deficiencies in the Standard Model (SM).
-This is because the SM initially proposed neutrinos to have no mass at all, but the undeniable evidence of neutrino oscillations unequivocally demonstrated that at least two out of the three recognized neutrinos must have distinct, non-zero masses.
-However, theorists had already predicted the existence of neutrino masses long before experimental verification occurred.
+The observation of neutrino oscillations exposed a significant shortcoming in the Standard Model, which initially assumed massless neutrinos.
+Experimental evidence revealed that at least two neutrino flavors possess non-zero masses, validating prior theoretical predictions and highlighting the need for SM extensions.
 Three mixing angles are used in the research of neutrino oscillation, two of which are large and one of which is very comparatively small.
 The reactor mixing angle is not zero, as evidenced by investigations like the Daya Bay Reactor Neutrino Experiment \cite{DayaBay:2012fng} and RENO Experiment\cite{RENO:2012mkc}.
 The TBM model is unreliable since several other tests, including MINOS\cite{MINOS:2011amj}, Double Chooz\cite{DoubleChooz:2011ymz}, and T2K\cite{T2K:2011ypd}, consistently observed nonzero values for the reactor mixing angle.
 To accomplish realistic blending, other models or adjustments must be taken into account.

-Neutrinoless double beta decay is the key to establishing that neutrinos are Majorana particles, but it has yet to be observed.
-Wendell Furry proposed the Majorana constitution of particles and investigated a kinetic process analogous to neutrinoless double beta decay, both of which require symmetry to explain\cite{Furry:1939qr, DellOro:2016tmg}.
+Neutrinoless double beta decay holds the potential to confirm neutrinos as Majorana particles, yet remains undetected.
+This phenomenon is rooted in Wendell Furry's pioneering work, which introduced the Majorana hypothesis and explored a kinetically analogous process.
+Both require symmetry principles to explain, laying the groundwork for understanding neutrino properties\cite{Furry:1939qr, DellOro:2016tmg}.
 This process, expressed as $(A,Z)\rightarrow (A,Z +2)+2e^- $ disrupts the lepton number by two units by generating a pair of electrons, resulting in Majorana neutrino masses.
 Since neutrino masses are zero in the standard model, the large value of the lepton number violation scale is associated with the smallness of observed neutrino masses($\Lambda \sim 10^{14}-10^{15} $GeV).
 To generate neutrino masses greater than zero, a model beyond the standard model, such as effective theories employing the Weinberg operator is required.